noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

         -   Update user group to [assign the CCD READ role](#ccd-read) and then click the save button
         -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button
         -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button
--   Pages 300 - 399 (Reference List Management Pages)
+-   X Pages 300 - 399 (Reference List Management Pages)
     -   An [inventory](./Cruise%20Data%20Management%20Application%20-%20Reference%20Preset%20Page%20Inventory.xlsx) of each page can be found on the "Reference Lists" worksheet and can be used to ensure that the test cases are confirmed on each of the CRDMA Reference List page
     -   Reference Records Interactive Grid
         -   Confirmed that only authorized users can access this page